-According to the National Crime Victimization Survey (NCVS), in 2007, 26 percent of violent crime victims reported that the offender used drugs or alcohol.
+According to the National Crime Victimisation Survey (NCVS), in 2007, 26 per cent of violent crime victims reported that the offender used drugs or alcohol.
 Every year about 88,000 people die from alcohol-related causes.
 Alcohol is the third-highest preventable cause of death in the US.

 Unfortunately, alcohol-dependent patients have been left half-treated for generations.
 More than half of all American adults have dealt with alcohol abuse in their families.

-Programs like Alcoholics Anonymous have provided support for recovering alcoholics by supplying a community, but more treatment is necessary.
-In the 1990s there was a noticeable lack of prescription medicine utilized for alcohol addiction treatment, even though these drugs had been FDA-approved for decades.
+Programmes like Alcoholics Anonymous have provided support for recovering alcoholics by supplying a community, but more treatment is necessary.
+In the 1990s there was a noticeable lack of prescription medicine utilised for alcohol addiction treatment, even though these drugs had been FDA-approved for decades.